forseti-security/forseti-security/_docs/_latest/use/cli/enforcer.md

 When you set up Forseti using the installer, a service account is created and granted write access to update firewalls on any project in your organization.

-This special access is only available from the Forseti Server and not the Forseti Client and its command line interface.
+This write access is only available from the Forseti Server.
+It isn't available from the Forseti Client and its command-line interface (CLI).

 ## Using Enforcer